misterdanb/Espanol/README.md

 # Espanol
-A wrapper libary keeping the WiFi and MQTT connection up under all circumstances
+A wrapper libary for the esp8266 keeping the WiFi and MQTT connection up under all circumstances

 ## Features
 * Reestablishes all lost connections